-According to official estimates, the unemployment rate in Jordan in 1976 (1.6 percent), indicating that the operator at the time was unable to find enough workers, and the economic growth rate in Jordan was more than 8.5 percent, with price increases of about 12 percent, these indicators in this period show the extent of the recovery and vitality that characterized the Jordanian economy, a period in which the Jordanian economy was characterized by a period in which the Jordanian economy was characterized by a period in which the Jordanian economy was characterized by a period in which the Jordanian economy was characterized by a period in which the Jordanian economy was better than it is now).
+According to official estimates, the unemployment rate in Jordan in 1976 (1.6 percent), indicating that the operator at the time was unable to find enough workers, and the economic growth rate in Jordan was more than 8.5 percent, with price increases of about 12 percent, these indicators in this period show the extent of the recovery and vitality that characterized the Jordanian economy, a period in which the Jordanian economy was characterized by a period in which the Jordanian (which is why the quality of learning and training was better than it is now).
 As a result, Jordan was able to export skilled workers to the Gulf.
 With grants and help, it was experiencing an extraordinary economic boom at the time.
 Jordan's Arab government accounts for half of the country's revenue, and the time was distinguished by a shortage of taxes and the absence of various sales taxes.
 The scenario evolved over time (General Statistics Service, 2015).